AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 ### Q10: Which technologies are used in data mining?
 ### ANS:

-**Following are some technologies that are used in Data mining:**
+**Following are some technologies that are used in Data mining:** ..
-**Statistics:** In Statistics, we deal with the collection, organization, computing of data, and its representation.
+**Statistics:** In Statistics, we deal with the collection, organization, computing of data, and its representation. ..
-**Information retrieval:** It deals with the retrieval of information from different sources like documents etc.
+**Information retrieval:** It deals with the retrieval of information from different sources like documents etc. ..
-**Machine Learning:** In ML, we deal with the performance of a computer, how computers can be efficient on the basis of data.
+**Machine Learning:** In ML, we deal with the performance of a computer, how computers can be efficient on the basis of data. ..
-**Data warehousing:** It deals with the collection of data from different databases for analytics.
+**Data warehousing:** It deals with the collection of data from different databases for analytics. ..
-**Database Systems:** As a data warehouse collects data from different databases so it means a lot in data mining.
+**Database Systems:** As a data warehouse collects data from different databases so it means a lot in data mining. ..
-**High-performance computing:** These are responsible for storing a large amount of mined data accurately and fastly.
+**High-performance computing:** These are responsible for storing a large amount of mined data accurately and fastly. ..
-**Algorithms:** Algo's deals with the working of different operations as algorithms have lots of importance in computer science.
+**Algorithms:** Algo's deals with the working of different operations as algorithms have lots of importance in computer science. ..
-**Pattern recognition:** it is used to make patterns instead of searching each and every data from the database.
+**Pattern recognition:** it is used to make patterns instead of searching each and every data from the database. ..
-**Visualization:** it deals with output data to show it in a user-friendly mode.
+**Visualization:** it deals with output data to show it in a user-friendly mode. ..

-Q11: State different applications of data mining?
+### Q11: State different applications of data mining?
+### ANS:

-Applications of data mining:
+## Applications of data mining:
-There are many fields where Data Mining comes into play But we discuss here two fields.
+**There are many fields where Data Mining comes into play But we discuss here two fields.**

-1. Business Intelligence: Business Intelligence is the technology that deals with the analytic and predicted operations of the business.
-Without data mining, effective marketing is not possible.
+1. **Business Intelligence**:..
+Business Intelligence is the technology that deals with the analytic and predicted operations of the business.
+Without data mining, effective marketing is not possible. ..

-Some common examples that come under this field Application of Data Mining:
+**Some common examples that come under this field Application of Data Mining:**

 Stock Market
 Basket product prediction
 Choice of Business which gives more profit
-Prediction and analysis of sales 2.
-Search Engines: The place (servers) where we can search out our desired data or information.
+Prediction and analysis of sales
+2. **Search Engines:** ..
+The place (servers) where we can search out our desired data or information.

 It may include the internet such as google search engines where we can search for different types of things of our choice and we can get a suggestion out of which we searched this is all due to data mining.

-Some common examples that come under this field are as follow:
+**Some common examples that come under this field are as follow:**

 WWW
 web Analysis